spatialos/gdk-for-unity/docs/reference/concepts/snapshots.md

     // ..and add it to the snapshot. snapshot.AddEntity(template);

-    // WriteToFile operates realtive to your working directory.
+    // WriteToFile operates relative to your working directory.
     // In the Unity Editor, this is the Assets directory of your Unity project. snapshot.WriteToFile("../../../snapshots/default.snapshot");
 }